DevMountain/DevMtn-Node-Introduction/README.md

 ```
 </details>

+If you do not see `"dependencies"` then you forgot to add the `--save` tag to your npm install command.
 ## Step 3
 ### Summary
 In this step we will create the basic outline of our server in a javascript file.
 The name of this file doesn't matter as long as it matches the entry point in your package.json.
 Since we created our package.json using the default values it is expecting a file called `index.js`.